nens/threedi-docs/source/c_numerics.rst

 [use_of_cg] (default =20) [convergence_cg] (default = 1.0^-9) [precon_cg] (default =1) [convergence_cg] (default=1.0^-9)

 This is an iterative method to solve matrices.
 Therefore, also a convergence definition (convergence_cg) is required.
 It is possible to prepare this method to make it more efficient during the simulation.
-The system will then bepreconditioned (precon_cg), this will take time in the initializing phase, but will safe time during the simulation itself.
+The system will then be preconditioned (precon_cg), this will take time in the initializing phase, but will safe time during the simulation itself.
 To limit the possible amount of iterations in order to guarantee swiftness of the solver, there can be put a maximum of iterations before the convergence threshold is loosened.

 **CFL condition**